Help Center/ Virtual Private Cloud/ Getting Started/ Setting Up an IPv4/IPv6 Dual-Stack Network in a VPC

 Figure 8 Selecting Not required

 Configure other ECS parameters s as required.
-For details, see Purchasing a Custom ECS.
+For details, see Purchasing an ECS in Custom Config Mode.

 Return to the ECS list to view ECS-A01 you have bought.